Fire rages through Nallathanni Mountain

 The Bell 212 helicopter was carrying out bambi bucket operations to extinguish the flames, he said.

 Officials from the District Disaster Management Centre together with area residents are also reportedly involved in dousing the fire.
-(Colombo Gazette)